 Can it Affect My Credit Rating?

 If all runs smoothly, being a guarantor will not appear on your credit report and subsequently shouldn’t have any impact on your credit rating.
 However, if the borrower falls into payment default then this will be added to your credit report and if the account still isn’t paid, a county court judgement could also be lodged against your account.
-This means that as long as the account is paid on time, there will be no need for you to do anything and your role of the guarantor will never come into the public domain.
+This means that as long as the account is paid on time, there will be no need for you to do anything and your role as the guarantor will never come into the public domain.
 It’s only if something goes wrong and you fail to pay that your credit history will be damaged.

 Amanda Gillam is Solution Loans's General Manager and has been since 2009.
 She is also a prolific writer on personal finance issues, and has been quoted numerous times in articles published on 3rd party websites and in press releases.
 Her...Read more about Amanda Gillam